cimoody/FCND-Controls-CPP/README.md

 <img src="animations/scenario3.gif" width="300"/>
 </p>

-4. Relax the controller for non-ideal scenarios such as a drone with an offset center of mass (green), or a heavier than usual mass (red) and achieve the same motion for all three drones as the ideal case (orange) by adding in basic integrall control to the `AltitudeControl()` function.
+4. Relax the controller for non-ideal scenarios such as a drone with an offset center of mass (green), or a heavier than usual mass (red) and achieve the same motion for all three drones as the ideal case (orange) by adding in basic integral control to the `AltitudeControl()` function.

 <p align="center">
 <img src="animations/scenario4.gif" width="300"/>